 The first Catholic school in WA to deliver fast track programs into university, Servite College has initiated partnerships with the tertiary education sector to pilot Uni MyWay.

 Uni MyWay provides customised pathways for students seeking alternatives to ATAR driven university entry.
-Servite has established a foundation agreement with Murdoch university and is set to announce additional offerings.
+Servite has established foundation agreements with Curtin and Murdoch universities and is set to announce additional offerings.

-Students enrolled in the Murdoch program develop their academic skills to an undergraduate level, explore degree courses that match their aspirations, and qualify for entry into selected degrees, without the pressure of ATAR.
+Students enrolled in the Uni MyWay program develop their academic skills to an undergraduate level, explore degree courses that match their aspirations, and qualify for entry into selected degrees, without the pressure of ATAR.

 In 2017, 60 per cent of Australian undergraduate university offers were made on a basis other than ATAR.
 While tertiary admissions processes are becoming increasingly diverse, there is continued discussion around secondary education goals and the role of ATAR as the focus of schooling (Mitchell Institute Analysis, 2018).